aubrey-nyasulu/kreepto/docs/docs/intro.md

 # Crypto Price Tracker

-Welcome to the **Crypto Price Tracker** documentation.
-This project is a simple web-based dashboard built with **Next.js** that allows users to track live cryptocurrency prices.
-It integrates with the **CoinGecko API** to fetch real-time data and uses **React Query** for state management.
+The Crypto Price Tracker is a web app built with Next.js that fetches real-time cryptocurrency data from the CoinGecko API.
+It allows users to view prices, market trends and search for specific cryptocurrencies.

 ## Features
 - Displays real-time prices of cryptocurrencies.